-Take the exit on the right for Hwy 138 (the thoroughfare continues on as Hwy 18 if you miss this exit), and continue driving north on Hwy 138 for roughly 2.5 miles (you'll be going through the western outskirts of Crestline as well as through the town of Valley of Enchantment).
+Take the exit on the right for Hwy 138 (the thoroughfare continues on as Hwy 18 if you miss this exit), and continue driving north on Hwy 138 for roughly 2.5 miles (you'll be going through the western outskirts of Crestline as well as through the community of the Valley of Enchantment).
 Just north of the town, there'll be a well-signed entrance on the left for Camp Seeley.
 Take this entrance, and just before the private car park for Camp Seeley, veer left onto a narrow road going past a concrete ford over Seeley Creek.

 Once you're past the ford, keep an eye out on your right for an open area near a sewage pipeline cover as well as a trail starting beneath some small power lines.
 Note that you're now across the creek from Camp Seeley from here.
-Look for parking somewhere within this open space, but we've since figured out that we could continue driving the single-lane paved road all the way to a gate blocking further progress.
+We used to start out hike at this open space, but we've since figured out that we could continue driving the single-lane paved road all the way to a gate blocking further progress.
 In front of this gate was the nearest trailhead parking for the Heart Rock Falls.

 Alternatively, the first time Julie and I went here in 2005, we took the I-15 north (from Ontario) exiting at the Hwy 138 and turned right (in the direction of Silverwood Lake; note that turning left here would lead you to Mountain High Ski Resort).
 Then, we followed the 138 all the way to the Camp Seeley entrance which would now be on the right just before entering the town of Valley of Enchantment.